DilkaSithari/DilkaSithari/README.md

-- 🌱 I’m currently learning in University of Moratuwa
+- 🌱 I’m currently learning Java
+-     I studied at University of Moratuwa
 - 💬 Ask me about ReactJs or any Tech related stuff
 - 📫 How to reach me: email: sitharidilka@gmail.com
 - 😄 Pronouns: She/Her